Veterinary medicine wholesale dealer's authorisation (WDA)

-We aim to process applications within 10 working days of receipt.
+We aim to process applications within 10 days of receipt.

 Once you get your authorisation, you’ll have regular inspections.

-Inspections are risk based depending on compliance with GMP at the last inspection and the type of veterinary medicines handled.
+Inspections are risk based depending on compliance with GDP at the last inspection and the type of veterinary medicines handled.

 You must make your site available for inspection and provide any information or samples requested.